389ds/389ds.github.io/docs/389ds/development/building.md

     # make -f rpm.mk srpms

+Both these commands will build npm packages.
+During this process, by default, we check for JS vulnerabilities.
+Sometimes we need to skip audit-ci check because we are doing a bisect, checking older commit, or we just want to skip a known issue.
+For these purposes, we can use an environment variable SKIP_AUDIT_CI as per following:

+    # SKIP_AUDIT_CI=1 make -f rpm.mk rpms

+    or

+    # SKIP_AUDIT_CI=1 make -f rpm.mk srpms

 This creates the rpms/srpms under ~/source/389-ds-base/dist  Here is an example of the entire process

     # rm -rf ~/source/389-ds-base/dist   --> Clean it out first